microsoft/terminal/doc/specs/#605 - Search/spec.md

 2. Search from all tabs.
 For Version 1 we just want to realize search within one tab.
 However, the community also requests search from all tabs.
 We put in our goals for Version 2.
 3. Regular experssion match.
 4. Search history.
 5. High-light while you type.
+Emphasizing all the other matches in the buffer with an outline or selection with another color.

 ## Resources